 How much you pay will depend on the policy you choose.
 The American Association for Long-Term Care Insurance estimates a 55-year-old healthy, single person could qualify for a plan that costs about $2,000 per year.
 But long-term care insurance is far from a one-size-fits-all solution; rising premiums, daily coverage limits and exclusions are common complaints.
 You should be careful to read the fine print and do your homework.

-Providing for your long-term care could ultimately come down to you.
-You can save for a long-term care event.
-Keep in mind that the average annual cost of nursing home care is around $50,000, according to AARP.
-It would take considerable planning and a healthy income to cover that expense.
+With some foresight, financial discipline and planning, it is possible for you to save for a long-term care event.
+However, keep in mind that the average annual cost of nursing home care is around $50,000, according to AARP.
+It would take considerable planning and a healthy income to cover an expense of that magnitude.

-If you think you’re interested in a free quote or would like to ask some questions, feel free to contact Fran in our health department.
-He will be happy to help you!
-Additionally, if you felt this article was helpful for someone else you know, don’t hesitate to share it!
+If you are interested in a free quote or would like to ask questions not addressed in this article, feel free to contact us today.
+We will be happy to help you!
+Additionally, if you feel this article could be helpful for someone else you know, do not hesitate to share it.

 Rich is most passionate about helping people understand the important benefits of working with an independent broker such as the Merriam Insurance Agency.
 It is his mission to ensure clients know where they can gain access to everything they would need, should the unthinkable happen.